 4. Access to data

 In a modern-day supply chain, access to your supply chain data is one of the most important requirements.
+Access to data can help you manage your supply chain more effectively.
 Without this, you can’t begin to make educated improvements to your supply chain or reduce risk.

-Some common metric to improve supply chain efficiency include:
+Some common metrics to improve supply chain efficiency include:

 Having a tool in place that captures these metrics helps you better manage your company spend and improves your reporting.
 It’ll also assist you when it comes to risk mitigation.

 Mitigating risk can be challenging for any supply chain manager.
 While risk is a broad topic, there are some common supply chain risks that supply chain managers should keep top of mind.
 These include: